whati001/lightmelon/README.md

 #### app.json
 !!! in beta, only file output is supported and without headless.
+In addition, need to move out the `auth` property from app.json.
 Please just update the profilePath and userProfile.
 ```json
 {